-This article offers a practical explanation of strategic change.
+Strategic Change: this article offers a practical explanation of Strategic Change.
 After reading, you will have a basic understanding of this powerful change management tool.

 Strategic change is the implementing of changes to important characteristics of a business, for instance in response to new market threats or opportunities.
 Upper management and the Chief Executive Officer in particular bear responsibility for this change.

 Strategic change is basically having a certain strategy and then making changes to it.
 A strategy is a long-term plan to achieve certain objectives.
 Strategies are aimed at the future, and should be aimed at lasting change.
 This is necessary to stay relevant in a highly evolving market.

 Strategic change management is the process whereby the strategy is managed in a structured manner to achieve organisational objectives and missions.
 A well-known model for strategic change management are the steps in 8-Step Change Model.

 The need for strategic change